 The purpose of the CCP for the San Diego NWR (Otay-Sweetwater Unit and Del Mar Mesa Vernal Pool Unit) is to guide the management of the Refuge over the next 15 years.
 The CCP was developed in association with the preparation of an accompanying EA to meet the dual compliance requirements of the Improvement Act and NEPA.
 Preparation of the CCP was guided by the Improvement Act, as well as the Service's Refuge Planning Policy, as outlined in Part 602, FW 1, 3, and 4 of the Service Manual.
 Service policy, the Improvement Act, and NEPA each provide specific guidance for how the CCP process and/or the associated environmental analysis of alternatives should be conducted.
 For example, the Service is required to actively seek public involvement in the preparation of CCPs and associated environmental documents, such as EAs.
 In addition, the associated environmental document must provide equal and full analysis of a "reasonable" range of alternatives, or different approaches to refuge management, that can reasonably be implemented to achieve refuge purposes and goals and help fulfill the Refuge System mission.
 The range of management alternatives must include a "no action" alternative that reflects current conditions and management strategies on the Refuge.
-Alternative approaches to management of the San Diego NWR were developed as part of the planning process and were considered in the EA.
+The management alternatives analyzed in the draft CCP/EA, including the proposed action (Alternative D), are described in detail in Chapter 4.
+Refer to Chapter 3 of the Final CCP for information regarding the selected action.